kenryanlukearias/onlybands/README.md

 ## How to access this project

-1. Clone this project via GitHUb Desktop
+1. Clone this project via GitHub Desktop

-## Developer Expectations
+## Contiributor Expectations

-1. Make sure not to commit into main before review
+1. Make sure to first communicate before pushing into main
-2. Make sure to create your own branch when adding or changing code
+2. Make sure to create your own branch before doing anything
+3. Make sure to comment your code
+4. Feel free to make suggestions